Science of Peace Award Lecture

 Dr. Favaloro was to present an update on this social outreach message at the 4th National Congress of Chest Pain Centers and Providers in Baltimore when he died tragically on July 29, 2000.

-The Science of Peace Award is an Inukshuk on an ingraved base.
+The Science of Peace Award is an Inukshuk on an engraved base.
 Traditionally, the Inukshuk was used by the Inuit of northern Canada as directional markers.
 The stone sculpture signified safety, hope and friendship and was also important for navigation and direction.
 In that same way, our Science of Peace award recipients demonstrate the same values of safety, hope and friendship and guide us towards forming a healthier society.

 Senator Dr. Guido Girardi Lecture

 The eighth lecture was given by Senator Dr. Guido Girardi, author of the Nutritional Labeling and Advertising Law, a model initiative in the Americas and the world.
 He has specialized in public health issues; environment and science, technology and innovation.
 Girardi has promoted multiple regulations on these issues, such as patient rights, pharmacological regulation, universal donor law, tobacco laws, rules on loss and waste of food, tax on junk food, among others.
 Between 2011 and 2012 he was President of the Senate of the Republic of Chile and during 2017 the Vice President of the Upper Chamber.
 He currently chairs the Environmental Committee and the Future Commission of the Senate.
 As part of the Future Commission, he created and promoted the Congress of the Future, the largest Science, Technology and Innovation event in Latin America.
+Watch a video of the award presentation here.

 Dr. Tabaré Vázquez Lecture